Asymptotic limits of the axisymmetric solution of the Brinkman equation for a point force near a no-slip wall: Hydrodynamic fields

 In the far-field limit, we have $\alpha z \gg 1$.
 Therefore, only small values of the integration variable $t$ contribute to the integral.
 We can expand the expression $\sqrt{t^2+1}$ in a Taylor series

 where

 with $n!!$ denoting a double factorial.
 The leading coefficients have the values $\varphi_0 = 1$, $\varphi_1 = 1/2$, $\varphi_2 = -1/8$, $\varphi_3 = 1/16$, $\varphi_4 = -5/128$, etc.

-Again, the contribution of each term corresponds to a derivative of the free-space Green's function for pressure:
+By inserting Eq.~\eqref{eq:taylor} into Eq.~\eqref{eq:P22}, each term corresponds to a derivative of the free-space pressure Green’s function $P^\infty$ with respect to $z$.
+This yields the series representation

 Here, $N$ is the maximum number of terms in the series required for the best approximation.
-This upper limit is necessary because the general term diverges for large $n$ unless $\alpha\rho$ or $\alpha z$ are sufficiently large.
+This upper limit is necessary because after the initial convergence, the general term diverges for large $n$.
 Equation~\eqref{eq:P2_2} can be expressed in terms of Legendre polynomials as

 For $N=0$, the leading-order term is given by

 and has the properties of an axisymmetric source quadrupole.
 The final asymptotic expression for the far-field pressure is